Women In Learning and Leadership (WILL)

 Requirements for WILL

-Students accepted into the WILL Program are required to complete 5 courses in Women’s, Gender, and Sexuality Studies, in addition to attending at least 3 gender-related co-curricular programs each semester, and participating in the WILL student organization.
-When appropriate, WILL-only sections of WGS courses are offered.
-There is a section of the introductory course WGS200 (Women, Culture, and Society) designated as WILL-only and the senior capstone WGS496 (Women’s Leadership and Social Change) originally designed specifically for the WILL curriculum, is now open to WGS and WGS/ED majors.
+Students accepted into the WILL Program are required to complete 5 courses in Women’s, Gender, and Sexuality Studies, attend at least 3 gender-related co-curricular programs each semester and participate in the WILL student organization.
+When appropriate, WILL- only sections of WGS courses are offered.
+There is a section of the introductory course WGS 200 (Women, Culture, and Society) designated as WILL-only, and the senior capstone WGS 499 (Women’s Leadership and Social Change), originally designed specifically for the WILL curriculum, is now open to all WGS and WGS/ED majors.

 LL: Gender, Behavioral, Social or Cultural Perspectives